Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Abstract

 \section{Abstract}

-We construct two types of wellformed and quasismooth biregular models (infinite series) of rigid orbifold del Pezzo surfaces having their (sub) anti-canonical embeddings in \(\P^6(w_i) \).
-One type of model contains a family of rigid del Pezzo surfaces with a fixed Fano index and weights of ambient \(\P^6(w_i)\) are parameterized by positive integers.
-In the other type models, weights of \(\P^6(w_i)\) and Fano index, both are parameterized by the positive integers.
-The equations describing their images under (sub) anti-canonical embeddings are given in terms of the equations of the Segre embedding of \(\PI\), which has codimension 4 in $\P^7$.
-We also give a formula for the Hilbert series of a generic weighted \(\PI\) variety, a key tool in these constructions.
+We introduce the notion of biregular index models (infinite series) of orbifold del Pezzo surfaces having their (sub) anti-canonical embeddings in some weighted projective space \(\P(w_i) \).
+We construct such models of del Pezzo surface with embeddings in \(\P^6(w_i)\) containing at worst rigid orbifold points.
+The equations describing their images under their (sub) anti-canonical embeddings can be computed by using equations of the Segre embedding of \(\PI\) in \(\P^7\); giving rise to codimension 4 Gorenstein varieties.
+We also compute a formula for the Hilbert series of a general weighted \(\PI\into\P^7(w_i)\) variety that plays a pivotal role in these constructions.